icinganalysis/icinganalysis.github.io/content/introduction.md

 - [executable Python code](https://github.com/icinganalysis/icinganalysis.github.io) (in some cases) to reproduce the results [^1]
 - how the publication got used, and where it is cited
 - where to find the publication (most, but not not all, are on the [NASA NTRS site](https://ntrs.nasa.gov))
-- the references the publication cited (in searchable text)

 Check back often, I am adding more articles regularly.